Christian de Chergé: Religious life

 He entered Carmes Seminary, in Paris, in 1956.
 He returned to Algeria in 1959, during the Algerian War, as a young officer.
 He would always remember that he had his life saved by an Algerian Muslim named Mohamed, a father of ten children, during an ambush.
-De Chergé told him that he would pray for him but Mohamed answered him back: "I know that you will pray for me.
+De Chergé told him that he would pray for him, but Mohamed answered him back: "I know that you will pray for me.
 But look, Christians don't know how to pray!"
 The next morning, he was found murdered.
 He never forgot this event, and later said: "In the blood of this friend, I knew that my calling to follow Christ meant to live, sooner or later, in the country where it was given to me the greatest gift of love".

 He returned to France, where he was ordained a priest at the Church of Saint-Sulpice, in Paris, in 1964.
 He was chaplain at the Basilica of Montmartre, from 1964 to 1969.
 He decided to enter the Atlas Abbey, in Tibhirine, Algeria, where he arrived, after a novitiate at Aiguebelle Abbey, in 1971.
 He studied Arab language and culture with the White Fathers at the Pontifical Institute of Arab and Islamic Studies in Rome from 1972 to 1974.
 In 1984, Atlas Abbey became a simple priory.
-He was elected the same year the prior.
+He was elected prior the same year.